SteffanSingh/MovieStar-Show/README.md

 # MovieStar Show

-## A movie web app, where user can signup, signin, reset password for authenticaiton.
+## A movie web app, where users can signup, signin, reset password for authentication.
 Users can add , delete, edit movies and reviews for a particular movie.
   * It is a server-side-rendering project.
   * Searching movie by movie name, rating, released year, director.
   * Sort the movies for a particular user, by rating, movie name, year.